dharshiniramesh1009/Design-of-FIR-Filters-using-hanning-window/README.md

 # DESIGN OF FIR DIGITAL FILTER

 # AIM:
-  To generate design of low pass FIR digital filter using SCILAB
+  To generate design of low pass FIR digital filter using SCILAB.

 # APPARATUS REQUIRED:
   PC Installed with SCILAB